threefoldfoundation/info_sdk/src/capacity_layer/volume.md

-# Container volume
+# Container Volume

-This primitives allow a user to reserve some storage from a disk of a node.
+This primitive allows a user to reserve some storage from a disk of a node.

 The volume can then be mounted into a container so applications can have a persistent storage space from their containers.

-Since a volume is a primitive by itself, you can have a single volume mounted in multiple container.
+Since a volume is a primitive by itself, you can have a single volume mounted in multiple containers.

-This allow a user to create/update an existing container while keeping all the data separated.
+This allows a user to create/update an existing container while keeping all the data separated.

 ## Reservation definition